Mental Health Capstone (300304)

 Upon completion of the unit, students will be able to:

-• Critically reflect upon the breadth of competencies to support people with mental illness in pursuing recovery and the implications for student lifelong learning.
+• Critically reflect upon the breadth of competencies to support people with mental illness in pursuing recovery, and the implications for lifelong learning.

 • Consistently and judiciously use information technology; communicate via a compelling and authoritative written and verbal style.